apakhbari/CheatSheets/Web-Server/Nginx/Nginx_CS.md

 # Tips & Tricks
 - It is best practice to set `worker_process` number to number of cpu cores
+- Caching requests are based on Cache key, which is consisted of URL + Cookie of request. since it is unique per user, default caching is per user, not per page

 # Hands On